 In 2013, Messina launched The Messina Group.
 In this role, Messina provides strategic consulting to businesses around the world.
 The firm has been involved in winning public policy campaigns on five continents.
-Clients include Uber, Airbnb, Google, Delta Air Lines, Hutchison Whampoa, and over 70 others.
+Clients include Uber, Airbnb, Google, Delta Air Lines, Hutchison Whampoa, and over 300 others.

 Previously, Jim served as Deputy Chief of Staff in President Barack Obama’s White House, where he was integral to the passage of the historic health care bill, the economic stimulus act credited with saving the US economy, and the landmark repeal of “Don’t Ask Don’t Tell.”

-Jeff and his wife, Cheryl, live in Mesa and have five children.
+Senator Flake and his wife, Cheryl, live in Mesa, Arizona, and are the parents of five children.